7 best practices when designing for accessibility

 Topics:

-In the U.S. alone, 61 million people (over 1 in 4) live with some type of disability.
-Like everyone else, they search the web, shop online, stream movies, use apps, and access digital content.
-It should come as no surprise that they want, expect, and deserve equal access to your products.
+In the U.S., more than 1 in 4 adults live with some type of disability.
+They search the web, shop online, stream movies, use apps, and access digital content, and it should come as no surprise that they want, expect, and deserve equal access to your products.

 What does it mean to design for accessibility?

-• Would someone who has mobility challenges lack the motor skills to navigate your website?
+- Would someone with mobility challenges lack the motor skills to navigate your website?

 Accessibility design best practices

-Design best practices for accessibility are set by the Accessibility Guidelines Working Group.
+Accessibility best practices for designers are set by the Accessibility Guidelines Working Group.

 Don’t make color the only visual way you convey information

 Color text is difficult, if not impossible, to read against backgrounds with low contrast.
-Now, imagine you’re one of the 5.5 million Americans over the age of 40 who are visually impaired and legally blind and who are trying to make sense of web content with no more than color as a visual cue.
+Now, imagine you’re one of the 12 million Americans over the age of 40 who are visually impaired or legally blind, or one of the 3.7% of Americans who are color blind, and trying to make sense of web content with no more than color as a visual cue.

 Whatever accessibility solution you choose, try to move beyond any internal bias for color text.

-Contrast (or the lack of) between text and background makes it hard for most anyone using your product to read what’s on screen.
+A lack of contrast between text and background makes it hard for anyone using your product to read what’s on screen.
 So just imagine the user experience for the visually impaired.

 Spoiler alert for those trying this exercise: low-contrast designs become fuzzy and washed out.

-However, designing for accessibility and inclusion for those dealing with low or worsening vision issues (including the color blind) is a surprisingly easy fix.
+However, designing for accessibility and inclusion for those dealing with low or worsening vision issues (including color blindness) is a surprisingly easy fix.
 It’s all about tweaking designs for higher contrast.
-For the basics, the contrast ratio between text and its background needs to be at least 4.5 to 1.
+The contrast ratio between text and its background needs to be at least 4.5 to 1.

 The WCAG does cite a few exceptions to this contrast ratio, such as:

-Plus, WCAG even suggests colors with higher contrast to add to the overall UX/UI color palette.
-Warning: many UX and UI designers discover they prefer designing to higher contrast anyway.
+Plus, WCAG suggests colors with higher contrast to add to the overall UX/UI color palette.

 Use labels or instructions with form fields and input

 “Modern” design favors a minimalist approach.
-Many times, this means getting rid of any clearly defined boundaries or visible labels in form fields.
-Great for a clean design aesthetic.
-For those dealing with cognitive disabilities or mobility impairments?
-Not so much.
-So keep this in mind.
+Often, this means getting rid of any clearly defined boundaries or visible labels in form fields.
+Great for a clean design aesthetic but not as great for those dealing with cognitive disabilities or mobility impairments.

 Users with cognitive disabilities may struggle to find and interact with form fields without the visual cues of a more traditional design.
 Placeholder text isn’t as intuitive as a visual label.